-Springfield has a growing network of 70 miles of greenway trails, and 72 miles of on-street routes.
+Springfield has a growing trail network of 70+ miles of greenway trails, and 80+ miles of on-street bicycle routes.

-Download Springfield's overall printable trail and route map here!
-Explore individual trail pages for more maps and information.
+Download Springfield's overall printable trail and route map for an overview, and then see below for links to more detailed maps and information.

 Learn about each of our community's trails.
 Maps, descriptions, and photos are provided for each trail.